COMPLAINTS POLICY AND PROCEDURE

 - Communicate the Complaints Policy and Procedures to the complainant

-- Notify the Chief Operating Officer and the Director of Affiliate Relations of the complaint
+- Notify the Vice President Affiliate Engagement and the Director Organizational Effectiveness of the complaint

-- Forward the complainant on as appropriate, to either the local Habitat or to the Chief Operating Office
+- Forward the complainant on as appropriate, to either the local Habitat or to the Vice President Affiliate Engagement

 Complaint Resolution Procedures